 3 Reasons an Educational Label Can be a Good Thing

-When writing my master’s thesis, I interviewed many university students who were labeled Learning Disabled.
-This study from The Frostig Center in California was the inspiration for my study and many other research programs since.
-My version of this investigation into the labeling of students involved extensive conversations with students and indicated that students felt they were successful for two reasons. #1 The event of being labeled was momentous in that it gave a name to their struggles and #2 a significant motivational relationship with someone outside of the family was imperative.
+When writing my master’s thesis, I interviewed many university students labeled Learning Disabled.
+This study from The Frostig Center in California inspired my work and many other research programs.
+My version of this investigation into educational labels involved extensive conversations with students.
+My research indicated that labels could improve outcomes because:

-A parent writing for Positive Special Needs Parenting even went so far as to say that a label can “enable and empower.”
-One important variable to consider in analyzing this research is to recognize that these individuals were many years past the initial labeling and therefore had processed the emotional components of labeling as well as experienced the positive and negative impact of labeling.
-In other words, they were able to understand the value add of labeling versus their initial negative expectations of labeling.
+A parent writing for Positive Special Needs Parenting went so far as to say that a label can “enable and empower.”
+It’s important to recognize that these individuals were many years past the initial labeling and therefore had processed the emotional components and experienced the positive and negative impacts.
+In other words, they understood the value of labeling versus their initial negative expectations of labeling.

 The students interviewed during my research often described this time in their lives as being a relief.
 It was a process, but they felt as if the burden of failure or lack of intelligence was lifted.
 Powerful!

-Another important component is teaching students how to advocate for themselves and explain to their teachers what they need in order to learn best.
+Another important component is teaching students to advocate for themselves and explain what they need to learn best.
 This process of self-advocacy can also put power back into the student’s hands.

 Labels can be scary, demeaning, and harmful if given haphazardly and without great insight and explanation.
-It is also very important to acknowledge that a label should never slow down or even stop a student from receiving the assistance they need.
-However, a label that will lead to improvements in the educational environment can lead to a better understanding of how to modify teaching strategies, the direction of where to focus research efforts, and extra help in school.
+They should never slow down — or worse, stop — stop a student from receiving available assistance.
+However, a label that will lead to improvements in the educational environment can lead to a better understanding of how to modify teaching strategies, where to focus research efforts, and a better outcome for students.

 Get free access to templates that are useful for schools and parents